The Bankrate promise

 Cost of SR-22 insurance in California

+Car insurance is more expensive for high-risk drivers in California due to the likelihood of accidents.
 Car insurance companies evaluate how risky insuring you would be before they approve you for coverage.
-They’re looking for clues that you could cause very expensive accidents they’d have to pay for.
-And there are no stronger red flags that you may be a high-risk driver than the California DMV asking you to get an SR-22.
-The higher risk you’re considered to be, the more you’ll pay for car insurance.
+They’re looking for clues that you could cause accidents that would require a claim payout.
+Generally, the higher risk you’re considered, the more you’ll pay for car insurance.
+Having multiple tickets, accidents or one or more major violations on your record may mean you are viewed as a high-risk driver.

-Not all car insurance companies issue SR-22s, but if they do, be prepared to pay a high premium for car insurance once again.
-If it’s any consolation — you can work your way back to more affordable car insurance rates by driving responsibly to reduce the chances of speeding tickets and other traffic violations.
-In addition, pay your premiums and avoid lapses in your coverage.
-Over time, the events that led to the SR-22 will fall off your driving record and you can qualify for normal insurance rates again.
+Not all car insurance companies issue SR-22s, so you may need to shop around a bit to find coverage.
+Once you do, you’ll likely pay a higher premium than before your driving violations.
+However, you can work your way back to more affordable car insurance rates by driving responsibly to reduce the chances of speeding tickets, DUIs and other traffic violations.
+In addition, pay your premiums on time and avoid lapses in your coverage.
+After three to five years of a clean driving record, you may qualify for standard coverage again and could see your premiums go down.

 Non-owner SR-22 insurance for California drivers

-If you need an SR-22 but do not own a car, it’s possible to get one.
-It’s typically required when you want to get your driver’s license reinstated.
-First, you’ll need to buy non-owner car insurance that insures you instead of the car.
-Then, your insurance company can issue the SR-22.
-Not all insurance companies sell non-owner car insurance — you’ll need to shop around to find a company that will underwrite you.
+First, you’ll need to buy non-owner car insurance.
+This type of policy provides liability coverage for you when you don’t own a car.
+Then, the insurance company can issue the SR-22 form to the DMV.
+Not all insurance companies sell non-owner car insurance, though, and not all companies file SR-22 forms, so you’ll need to shop around to find a company that will underwrite you.

 Frequently asked questions

-When your insurance company issues you an SR-22, they’re guaranteeing your state’s DMV that you will remain insured.
-If you stop making your car insurance payments, the carrier will report you and you could risk having your driver’s license suspended or revoked.
+When your insurance company issues you an SR-22, they’re letting the DMV know that you are currently insured with at least the state’s minimum requirements.
+If you stop making your car insurance payments or cancel your policy, the carrier will notify the DMV.
+You could risk having your driver’s license suspended or revoked.